 Assuming your lookup value is in cell E1 and the lookup array is A2:A9, the formula is as follows:

 The following screenshot shows the case-sensitive Match formula in Excel:

 Checking two lists for matches and differences is one of the most common tasks in Excel, and it can be done in a variety of ways.
 An ISNA/MATCH formula is one of them:

 For any value of List 2 that is not present in List 1, the formula returns "Not in List 1".
 And here's how:

-Supposing you are comparing values in column B with values in column A, the formula takes the following shape (where B2 is the topmost cell):
+For example, to compare values in column B against values in column A, the formula takes the following shape (where B2 is the topmost cell):

 =IF(ISNA(MATCH(B2,A:A,0)), "Not in List 1", "")

 As you remember, the MATCH function in Excel is case-insensitive by itself.
 To get it to distinguish the character case, embed the EXACT function in the lookup_array argument, and remember to press Ctrl + Shift + Enter to complete this array formula: